siderolabs/rfcs/002-key-management.md

       * Deterministic OS image verified by at least one peer
       * Network devices physically disabled
       * External entropy source provided
-        * Examples: Infinite Noise, analog senors seeding /dev/random, etc
+        * Examples: Infinite Noise, analog sensors seeding /dev/random, etc
     * Inside PERSONAL HSM (Easy)
-      * Yubikeys enable simple one-command generation, but lack backup options
+      * Yubikeys enable simple one-command generation but lack backup options
       * Ledger provides on-device generation and backup generation
   * MUST be stored on PERSONAL HSMs
   * SHOULD maintain Master key and Subkeys on separate PERSONAL HSMs
   * SHOULD have strictly scoped and distinct master key and subkeys:
     * Master key only has "Certify" permission
-    * Subkeys for each of "Auth", "Sign" and "Encrypt"
+    * Subkeys for each of "Auth", "Sign", and "Encrypt"
   * SHOULD have a paper backup
     * BIP39 or raw GnuPG ASC exports possible
-    * Consider safety deposit box, high quailty safe, or Shamirs Secret Sharing
+    * Consider safety deposit box, high quality safe, or Shamir's Secret Sharing
 * All PERSONAL HSMs
   * MUST require physical interaction for each operation
   * MUST have a unique pin set for any access levels
-    * Examples: Admin, and User pins on Yubikey
+    * Examples: Admin and User pins on Yubikey

 ## Scope